frederic-perez/AmE-dictionary/data/idioms.md

 __wallow in something__ _Do not wallow in failure._
 __walls have ears__ Someone might be eavesdropping. _Let’s talk in my office—out here, the walls have ears._
 __want out__ _When it became hard you wanted out._
-__war chest__ :two: A financial reserve collected and maintained for specific political purposes, especially election campaigns. _The party has been able to strengthen its war chest ahead of the midterm elections, thanks to huge donations from across the tech sector._
+__war chest__ :four: A financial reserve collected and maintained for specific political purposes, especially election campaigns. _The party has been able to strengthen its war chest ahead of the midterm elections, thanks to huge donations from across the tech sector._
 __war of attrition__
 __warmed-over__ Unoriginal, reused, or derivative.
 An allusion to reheated leftover food.
 __wash (one’s) mouth out (with soap)__